About the project

 Encounter is the key to understanding, scientific debate the gateway to knowledge and trust and mutual respect the prerequisite for social justice and peace.

-If we can make a contribution with our project to sensitizing the next generation of researchers and social workers to the challenges of our time, then one of the main concerns of the project will have been achieved.
+If we can make a contribution with our project to sensitizing the next generation of researchers and social workers to the challenges of our time, then one of the project's main concerns will have been achieved.

 For further questions about the program and planned activities, please contact the project coordinator, Ms. Dorothee Boecker: dorothee.boeckerfh-dortmundde